Antique Staplers & Other Paper Fasteners

 Sealing Wax: Sealing wax was used to authenticate and seal documents long before the 19th century.
 In the 19th century, F. M. Butler of New York, NY, exhibited sealing wax at the Exhibition of the Massachusetts Charitable Mechanic Association, Boston, in 1837.
 Waterlow & Sons, London, exhibited sealing wax in 1855, and Thaddeus Davids & Co., New York, NY, did so in 1876.Paste and Glue: It seems likely that lines and dots of paste and glue were used to fasten papers well before the 19th century, but our research goes back only to the second half of the 19th century.
 The following question and answer appear in 1860 testimony: Question: "Did the paper handed to you in the saloon in fact consist of two papers attached together by mucilage?"
 Answer: "It did."
 (Miscellaneous Documents of the US House of Representatives, 36th Congress, 1st Session, Mis.
 Doc.
 No. 12, 1860, p.
 52) Mucilage, a water-soluble glue made from plants, was advertised along with other office supplies by Richard B. Dovell's Son & Co. and by Samuel S. Stafford, both New York, NY, in 1867, and by Carter Bros. & Co., Boston, MA, and Chase & Bush, Philadelphia, PA, in 1868.
 A number of sellers exhibited mucilage along with other office supplies at the 1876 International Exhibition.
 At least as late as 1912, well after numerous types of metallic paper fasteners had been placed on the market and widely adopted, mucilage was promoted as an alternative to paper clips for fastening papers.
 See the image on the right immediately below.

 Straight Pins: Mass production of straight pins began in the first half of the 19th century, and it seems likely that straight pins were used to fasten papers once they were mass produced if not before.
 The photo below shows Pyramid Pins of the type sold for fastening papers in offices as well as for many uses in homes by the New England Pin Co., Winsted, CT.
 In 1878, Charles J. Cohen, Philadelphia, PA, advertised Pyramid Pins in a similar circular holder patented in 1871.
+An an ad for Pyramid Pins in a circular holder with a label similar to that in the photo here appeared in 1910.

 Red Tape: The earliest reference we have found to use of red tape to tie papers is: "a bundle of papers, ty'd with red tape."
 (The Proceedings at the Sessions of the Peace, and Oyer and Terminer, for the City of London, 1730, p.
 245) However, the use of red tape to tie a book containing notes and papers in 1708 suggests that red tape may have been used to tie papers by the very early 18th century.
 In any event, 19th century publications--particularly British ones--make many references to use of red tape for tying papers.
 The term "red tape" was used in its current figurative sense by 1833: "He hates the projects for centralising every thing in London, and putting the government of red tape and green ferrit in place of the time-honoured institutions of King Alfred."
 (Fraser's Magazine for Town and Country, v.
 8, Oct.
 1833, p.
 488. Green ferrit or ferret is string or tape made from silk filaments and dyed green.
 In Britain during the 19th century, particularly during the early 1800s, it was sometimes used in the same manner as red tape.)
 The image below on the left shows an 1880 advertisement for red tape and green silk ferret along with other types of office supplies.